JAVA-IMAGING/python-imaging/README.md

     _This step fixes issues when sibling packages try to import from one another. \
      Consider a project management tool in the future, but this should suffice for now._

+_Extra notes_:

+If your IDE reports missing imports after performing the above steps, clear your Python cache and reload.
+We've come across this issue several times when using _**Visual Studio Code**_

 ### Usage

 1. Navigate to project directory